Paul Westfield

 Paul Westfield is a fictional character appearing in American comic books published by DC Comics.
 He first appeared in Superman (vol. 2) #58 (August 1991) and was created by Dan Jurgens.

 Publication history

 The executive director of Project Cadmus, the post-Crisis version of Jack Kirby's DNA Project, Westfield was revealed to be in charge of the project in Superman (vol. 2) #58.
 An unscrupulous director ironically hired for his ethics, he appeared in issues of Superman, Superman: The Man of Steel, The Adventures of Superman and Superboy (vol. 4).
 A noteworthy story was his plan on creating a clone to take Superman's place during multiple issues of the Funeral for a Friend storyline after The Death of Superman event.
 This led to the debut of Superboy (Conner Kent) in the following Reign of the Supermen! crossover event.

+Superboy was originally depicted as a human clone, with Westfield providing genetic material.
+The comic series Teen Titans (2003) retroactively established Superboy to be a human-Kryptonian hybrid created from the DNA of Superman and Lex Luthor.

 Fictional character biography

 Project: Bloodhound

 After a career in the United States military as a soldier in the Vietnam War, Paul Westfield becomes the executive director of Project Cadmus, a secret government agency based outside of Metropolis.
 When the Guardian, head of security at Cadmus, battles the vigilante Gangbuster (who was revealed to be an entranced Superman), he reports his encounter to Westfield.
 Westfield feels that Superman is a potential threat to Earth and begins the early phase of a countermeasure called Project: Bloodhound, monitoring Superman for months.
 After incidents involving the Krypton Man, Westfield becomes convinced that Superman's mental state is deteriorating and sends the "dogs" of the project - Mac, Blood, and Tracker - to capture him.
 While captured, Superman's mind is probed by Dubbilex and his thoughts are transferred to a computer.
 After Superman was rescued by the Hairies - advanced humanoid creations of Cadmus - Westfield, Guardian, and Dubbilex learn from the probe that Superman reluctantly killed three Kryptonians (General Zod, Zaora, and Quex-Ul) who killed every being on a pocket universe Earth.
 The computer and files are destroyed by Guardian, but Westfield still has information on Superman and believes that he had enough evidence for a congressional report against him.
 When Westfield threatens to court-martial Guardian, the Guardian and Dubbilex threaten to publicly reveal that Westfield killed his mentally unstable commander to save his unit during the Vietnam War, which causes him to relent.